 Why it matters

-- Use psychoacoustic metrics and relevant modelling to compare localisation at central listening positions.
+- Use psychoacoustic metrics and relevant modelling to compare localisation at central and non-central listening positions

 How it works